jbaron/cats/README.md

 ============
 tsedit is an editor for the TypeScript developer.
 Right now it is more a proof of concept than a full-blown editor.
 But at least it supports:

-- Basic code completion: Just type <Ctrl><Space> after you typed a variable and the dot to see what methods are available on that variable.
-So for example:

-            document.body.<Ctrl><Space>
+- Basic code completion:
+	  - When you type a "." member bsaed code completion will be triggered.
+	  - Anywhere else you can type <Ctrl><Space>
+  Just try the following a the bottom of the demo project:

+            document.body.

 - Syntax highlighting